Standard Wrench Sizes and Socket Sizes in Order

 Can I use a Metric wrench on an SAE bolt?

-In some cases, Metric and SAE sizes are close enough that one can work for the other in a pinch.
-For example, a 13mm wrench is very close to a 1/2" SAE.
-However, for best results and to avoid stripping, it’s recommended to use the exact size match.
+In some cases, metric and SAE sizes are close enough that one can work for the other in a pinch.
+For example, a 14mm wrench is very close to a 9/16" SAE bolt head and fits with only 0.29mm of play.
+However, for best results and to avoid stripping, always use the exact size match when possible.

 How do I convert SAE sizes to Metric?